Canon 4000D vs Fujifilm X30

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 4000D and Fujifilm X30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what is the bottom line?
 Is there a clear favorite between the Canon 4000D and the Fujifilm X30?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 4000D: